-There are many ways to put gold lettering on book covers that only use computer generated text and art.
-The method shown here is very much a work in progress, but I'm satisfied that the results are good enough to make my own books.
-So far, I've only explored putting titles on cloth.
-I hope to find time to explore leather next.
+I've been investigating ways to put computer-generated art and lettering on books, primarily to imitate gold stamping.
+The method shown here is very much a work in progress, but I'm satisfied that the results are good enough for my projects.
+So far I've only put titles on cloth-bound books, but experiments with leather, as shown below, look promising.

 I won't discuss all the methods I've investigated here because most readers will want to get on with finishing their books.
 For those who want to go deeper and hopefully improve this process, I've written up a discussion of alternatives.

-This technique is based on what I learned from reading and practicing the methods developed by Frank Miller at Pulsar for his DecalPro product.
+This technique is based on what I learned from reading and practicing the methods published by Frank Miller at Pulsar for his DecalPro product.

 I have departed slightly from his technique in ways I feel improve the results when putting titles on cloth, but I still recommend a visit to the Pulsar site for materials and further instruction.